girishji/vimcomplete/README.md

 `maxCount`|`Number`|Total number of completion candidates emitted by this source.
 Default: `10`.
 `priority`|`Number`|Priority of this source relative to others.
 Items from higher priority sources are displayed at the top.
 Default: `10`.
 `adaptNonKeyword`|`Boolean`|(experimental) When completing snippets starting with non-keywords, say '#i' for instance, adjust completion such that they are compatible with items starting with keywords like 'i' (returned by LSP, for instance).
 Default is `false`.

+> [!NOTE]
+> The `<Tab>` key facilitates movement within a snippet.
+When a snippet is active, the popup completion menu won't open.
+However, the popup window will activate upon reaching the final stop within the snippet.
+If you wish to navigate backward within the snippet using `<S-Tab>`, you can dismiss the popup by using `CTRL-E`.

 ## Ngrams Completion